top of page

 If you create a 500-calorie deficit Monday through Friday and then eat like crap all weekend, you can easily undo all your hard work.
 It may be better for you to set a weekly total calorie goal versus a daily goal.
 Also, be consistent eating your meals as skipping meals usually leads to overeating later in the day.

-3. You aren’t weighing your food.
+3. You're not weighing your food

 If you are just eyeballing portions, there is a good chance you are underestimating the amount.
 Let’s say you are eating a portion of peanut butter, which is typically two tablespoons.
 If you just guessed, you could easily be off by one tablespoon, which would equate to an extra 100-200 calories.
 That will start to add up throughout the day.
 Use measuring cups and spoons, or better yet, buy a digital scale and start weighing everything.
 I hate to say it, but it’s almost pointless to have a calorie goal if you aren’t going to weigh or accurately measure your food.

-4. You’re comparing yourself to others.
+4. You’re comparing yourself to others

 If we all ate the same and worked out the same, we would still have very different body sizes, thanks to our genetics.
 Don’t get frustrated if someone is doing the same thing as other people in your gym and she is losing weight faster.
 This is about you and your health.
 Think about where you will be in a year, even with slow weight loss.
 Do what works and is sustainable for you - that’s the key.